-Although his banking aid, Laurie Sedlmayr, advised him to stay away from the Keating/Gray “feud,” DeConcini met with Senator Riegle on March 17, 1987, after his office received the “Arthur Young” letter.
+Although his banking aide, Laurie Sedlmayr, advised him to stay away from the Keating/Gray “feud,” DeConcini met with Senator Riegle on March 17th, 1987, after his office received the Arthur Young letter.
 DeConcini says he told Riegle he was having trouble with Gray and then requested his help.
-DeConcini also recieved a memo (Exhibit 10, 9) from Lincoln that summarized all of the things they wanted the regulators to stop doing and a list of what they were willing to do in return.
-Two days later, DeConcini and Sedlmayr met with Senator McCain and his banking aid, Gwendolyn VanPaasschen.
-DeConcini claims that they discussed Keating’s problems with the regulators and whether meeting with Ed Gray would be productive.
-DeConcini also claims that McCain voiced his concerns several times about Grays reputation, and also worried that Gray might misrepresent any meeting they had.
+DeConcini also received a memo (Exhibits 9 and 10) that summarized the things ACC wanted the regulators to stop doing and what it was willing to do in return.
+Two days later, DeConcini and Sedlmayr met with Senator McCain and his banking aide, Gwendolyn VanPaasschen.
+DeConcini claims that they discussed Keating’s problems with the regulators and whether meeting with Gray would be productive.
+DeConcini also claims that McCain voiced his concerns several times about Gray’s reputation, specifically worrying that Gray might misrepresent any meeting they had.
 DeConcini says he suggested that he and McCain go over to Gray’s office to talk through matters.
 McCain refused to go to Gray’s office that day and remained non-committal about any future meetings with Gray.

 One of the San Francisco regulators referred to DeConcini as "the master of ceremonies" for the April 9th meeting.
 There is evidence that, when he emerged, he called Keating and told him not to expect much from the Bank Board.

 This was not the end of DeConcini and Keating’s relationship.
 Keating's friends, family, and employees raised $48,000 for DeConcini's 1988 campaign.
 (The entire campaign cost $3.2 million).
 DeConcini met several times with Keating’s attorney, James Grogan, regarding the sale of Lincoln after the company filed for bankruptcy.